Workers’ Compensation in the Hospitality Industry: Your FAQs Answered

 That said, there are always variances from state to state and from one type of hotel to another.
 For instance, if you own a bed and breakfast property and you are the only employee, you may not be required to carry workers’ comp insurance under the law.

-Still, it’s worth purchasing even if you’re not legally required to do so.
+Still, it’s worth purchasing workers’ comp for hotels even if you’re not legally required to do so.
 After all, your health insurance or property insurance won’t cover medical costs related to a work-related accident or pay a portion of your wages if you can’t work for some time.

 What does Workers’ Comp for Hotels cover?

-While workers’ comp coverage requirements and costs vary a lot from state to state and industry to industry, the insurance works very similarly.
-It’s designed to cover short and long-term medical costs, pay for lost wages, and provide death benefits in the case of an employee dying from a work-related injury.
+Workers’ comp coverage covers short and long-term medical costs, pays for lost wages, and provides death benefits in the case of an employee dying from a work-related injury.

 Let’s break each of those areas down and explain them.